Biological Sciences FAQs

 WHAT BUDGET ITEMS CAN I REQUEST?

 Support may include a graduate student project or research assistant, research associate, student hourly, or funds for data, research-related travel, supplies, or small equipment.
-Provide a justification and rank your budget items from highest to lowest priority so we know the items that are the most important to fund each expense.
-See separate question below about PI salary support.
+Provide a justification and rank your budget items from highest to lowest priority.
+See separate FAQs about PI salary support.

 HOW MUCH DETAIL IS NEEDED IN THE BUDGET JUSTIFICATION?

 Budgetary decisions are made based on the overall merits of the application as evaluated by the committee and on the strength, clarity and detail of your budget justification.
 Clearly outline how the budget items and amounts are needed for the research you plan.
-The interviewer and the committee must be able to understand why you need the resources you request.
+The committee must be able to understand why you need the resources you request.
 Partial awards are not uncommon.
-Thus, rank your budget items from highest to lowest priority so we know the items that are the most important to fund.
+Thus, rank your budget items from highest to lowest priority.

 WHEN DOES THE FALL RESEARCH COMPETITION PROVIDE SALARY SUPPORT FOR FACULTY?